-- (a) Since January 1, 1993, the federal Professional and Amateur Sports Protection Act (28 U.S.C.
-Sec.
-3701 et seq.), known as PASPA, has prohibited most states and local governments from authorizing sports wagering. - (b) Under PASPA, Nevada is the only state where full-scale sports wagering is currently legally conducted, and this activity has resulted in great direct and indirect revenues to that state's economy. - (e) It has been reported that more than 30 million people visit Nevada every year and place a sports bet.
-Betting on sporting events rose 7.7 percent to \$3.9 billion in 2014, and revenue hit a record, jumping 11.8 percent to \$227 million, according to the Nevada Gaming Control Board. - (d) There is no solid data on the volume of illegal sports betting activity occurring in the United States, but some estimate that nearly \$400 billion is illegally wagered on sports each year. - (e) In January 2015, the American Gaming Association estimated that Americans were expected to make \$3.8 billion worth of illegal bets on the 2015 Super Bowl between the New England Patriots and the Seattle Seahawks.
+- 1 SECTION 1. (a) Since January 1, 1993, the federal - 2 Professional and Amateur Sports Protection Act (28 U.S.C.
+Sec. - 3 3701 et seq.), known as PASPA, has prohibited most states and local governments from authorizing sports wagering. - (b) Under PASPA, Nevada is the only state where full-scale sports wagering is currently legally conducted, and this activity has resulted in great direct and indirect revenues to that state's economy. - 9 (c) It has been reported that more than 30 million people visit 10 Nevada every year and place a sports bet.
+Betting on sporting 11 events rose 7.7 percent to \$3.9 billion in 2014, and revenue hit a 12 record, jumping 11.8 percent to \$227 million, according to the 13 Nevada Gaming Control Board. - (d) There is no solid data on the volume of illegal sports betting activity occurring in the United States, but some estimate that nearly \$400 billion is illegally wagered on sports each year. - 17 (e) In January 2015, the American Gaming Association 18 estimated that Americans were expected to make \$3.8 billion worth 19 of illegal bets on the 2015 Super Bowl between the New England 20 Patriots and the Seattle Seahawks.
 That figure stands in stark contrast to the approximately \$100 million bet legally on the Super Bowl each year.
-In fact, the illegal market is 38 times greater than the legal market for sports wagering. - (f) If the federal sports wagering ban is changed to allow sports wagering across the country, state gaming enforcement agencies would be required to properly regulate and enforce this activity. - (g) If the federal sports wagering ban is ever lifted, it is in the best interests of this State that legalized sports wagering be authorized to be conducted by licensed eard rooms, licensed horse racing associations, and federally recognized Indian tribes, under regulation and control by the Department of Justice. - SEC.
-2. Chapter 4.6 (commencing with Section 19720) is added to Division 8 of the Business and Professions Code, to read:
+In fact, the illegal market is 38 times greater than the legal market for sports wagering.

-AB 1441 -6-
+AB 1573 -4-